-The conclusion of OTC derivative transactions, including total return swaps, securities lending transactions and repurchase agreement transactions, is only permitted with credit institutions or financial services institutions on the basis of standardized master agreements.
+The conclusion of OTC derivative transactions, including total return swaps and repurchase agreement transactions, is only permitted with credit institutions or financial services institutions on the basis of standardized master agreements.
 The counterparties, independent of their legal form, must be subject to ongoing supervision by a public body, be financially sound and have an organizational structure and the resources they need to provide the services.
 In general, all counterparties have their headquarters in member states of the OECD, the G20 or Singapore.
 In addition, either the counterparty itself or its parent company must have an investment-grade rating by one of the leading rating agencies.

-7.15 Collateral management for OTC derivative transactions and efficient portfolio management techniques
+7.15 Collateral management for OTC derivative transactions